-Moreover, claim 5 further limits the trajectory of claim 2 to "a transfixation angle of about 50 degrees measured from the neutral bending axis."
+Moreover, claim 5 further limits the trajectory of claim 4 to "a transfixation angle of about 50 degrees measured from the neutral bending axis."
 Ex.
-1001, cl.
-5; see also id. at cl.13.
+1001, 12, ll.
+49-51; see also id. at claim 13.
 Claim 6 further limits claim 1 and requires that "the inner surface of the transfixation screw hole is configured to lockably engage the head of the transfixation screw," and that engagement of the screw head and screw hole would inherently constrain the configuration of the screw hole to a particular angle.
-Thus, each of dependent claims 2-6, 11, and 13 further limit claims 1 and 10 along the lines of a single "trajectory" and are more specifically directed to plates configured with a screw hole that defines a single trajectory.
+Id. at 12, ll.
+52-54.
+Thus, each of dependent claims 2-6, 11, and 13 further limit independent claims 1 and 10 along the lines of a single "trajectory" and are more specifically directed to plates configured with a screw hole that defines a single trajectory.

 Finally, while the term "trajectory" used in isolation may not necessarily connote a fixed angle, the assessment here is whether the recitation of an inner surface of a screw configured to direct a screw at a trajectory is describing a fixed angle, and more specifically, describing a screw hole configured to direct a screw at a single trajectory.
-In view of the claim structure of independent claims 10, and 16, the content of the specification, and testimony of Mr. Sommer's, summarized above, I determine it does.
-The claims expressly require a transfixation screw hole that itself is "configured to direct the transfixation screw through [a] transfixation screw hole ... at a trajectory," which in context indicates that a screw hole directs the trajectory of the screw, even if other factors may also influence the trajectory.
+In view of the claim structure of independent claims 1 and 10, the content of the specification, and testimony of Mr. Sommer's, summarized above, I determine it does.
+The claims expressly require a transfixation screw hole that itself is "configured to direct the transfixation screw through the transfixation screw hole ... at a trajectory," which in context indicates that a screw hole directs the trajectory of the screw, even if other factors may also influence the trajectory.
 Cf. Reply 3-4.
-In other words, we agree with Patent Owner that "a POSITA reading [claim 10] in light of the intrinsic record would understand that [the claim language describing the recited screw hole] means that the shape of the inner surface of the transfixation screw hole is such that it guides the screw at a fixed angle relative to both the elongate axis of the plate and the neutral bending axis of the joint."
+In other words, we agree with Patent Owner that "[a person of ordinary skill in the art] reading [claim 10] in light of the intrinsic record would understand that [the claim language describing the recited screw hole is such that it guides the screw at a fixed angle."
 PO Resp.
 17; Ex.
 2002 ¶ 94.